scala/scala-lang/blog/_posts/2016-09-20-sip-meeting-september-results.md

     report [here](https://github.com/scala/scala.github.com/pull/548).
 -   [SIP-27: Trailing Commas](http://docs.scala-lang.org/sips/pending/trailing-commas.html).
 		The trailing commas proposal was acknowledged and numbered by the Committee three months ago.
-This time, Dale Wijnand, his author, was invited as a guest and took part in the discussion.
+This time, Dale Wijnand, the author, was invited as a guest and took part in the discussion.
 After some insightful discussions by the community [here](https://github.com/scala/scala.github.com/pull/533) and
 		[there](https://gitter.im/scala/slip), and much more debate in our